DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Validation Type

-The PCI council defines 5 different validation types:
+The PCI council defines 8 different validation types:

 ![](images/figures/PCI-saq-breakdown.png "Breakdown of PCI types as a function of merchant’s activities.")

 *Figure 2.
-Breakdown of PCI types as a function of merchant’s activities.*
+Breakdown of PCI-DSS version 3.0 SAQ types as a function of merchant activities.*

-@TODO: Update Figure 2 to include SAQ A-EP and B-IP.
-Note in the caption that this breakdown is updated to meet the 3.0 standard.

 For the purposes of a typical Drupal eCommerce site, the SAQ A, A-EP, C, and D are the most relevant types<sup>[A](#footnote-A), [B](#footnote-B)</sup>.
 It is also extremely important to understand which type the system falls into because there is a large difference in time, effort, risk, and expense in achieving compliance.